SobirjonAbdumajid/SobirjonAbdumajid/README.md

 ### About Me

-- 🔭 I’m currently working on improving my web development skills and building innovative projects.
+- 🔭 I’m currently working on improving my Python skills and building innovative projects.
-- 🌱 I’m currently learning advanced JavaScript frameworks like React and Vue.
+- 🌱 I’m currently learning advanced Python frameworks like Django and Fast API.
-- 👯 I’m looking to collaborate on open-source projects related to web development and AI.
+- 👯 I’m looking to collaborate on open-source projects related to Python development.
 - 🤔 I’m looking for help with understanding complex algorithms and data structures.
-- 💬 Ask me about web development, JavaScript, and AI.
+- 💬 Ask me about Python, web development, and AI.
-- 📫 How to reach me: [Your Email](sobirjonabdumajid@gmail.com)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/sobirjon-abdumajidov-632659270/), [Telegram](https://t.me/fikrboy)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love hiking and exploring new places in my free time.